Tomcatmandoo/mistercat/src/projects/MoJ_2.md

   - src: Project_PQs_7.jpg
     description: |
       I designed this map of the service to show the mechanics and interdependancies of the PQ tracker tool.
+  - src: Project_PQs_8.jpg
+    description: |
+      This is me working something out.
+I usually do this in an 20th century style with pen and paper.

 ---